 Sometimes, two sets of figures seem to follow the same pattern.
 However, this does not prove that they are necessarily related to one another or that there is a cause-and-effect relationship.
 Children get bigger as they get older.
 Their language skills improve as they get older, around the same rate.
 But that does not mean that physical growth improves language skills!
 Again, you need to carefully read graphs and charts to assess why a relationship is being suggested.
 Is there valid research on a similar or comparable area to support the relationship?
 Likewise, just because something happened after something else, does not automatically prove that the first event caused the second.
 Data alone cannot prove anything.
 Research requires an examination of the context, ruling out other possible causes and identifying the precise mechanism by which the first event may cause the second.

-At this point, you have gathered information, possible names for potential sources and built up your databases.
-The next chapter will explain how to identify good human sources and how to gain insight into what these sources know.
+By this time, you would have gathered information, possible names for potential sources and built up your databases.
+The next chapter will explain how to identify good human sources and how to gain insight into what they reveal.